anitaki/FE2109EvalPersonalPage/README.md

 # FE2109EvalPersonalPage
-Evaluation Project for Odyssea - Personal page
+Evaluation Project for Odyssea
+Build a Personal page using HTML and CSS

+Note:
-The Javascript code for the button, I found online.
+The Javascript code is not my code.
+I found an example of background color change with a button using Javascript online.